EliasMessner/anki-ai-language-vocab-helper/README.md

 # Anki AI Language Vocab Helper

-This is an Anki add-on for Language vocabulary flashcards.
+An Anki add-on for language vocabulary flashcards.
 It asks the learner to translate an example sentence (context hint) for each card during review.
 This helps connect a word with how it's used.
 The example sentences are created on-the-fly and shown on the card during review, but the card itself is not edited - the changes are only in memory.

 The add-on requires flashcards in a specific format: